 Of the 145 crashes reported, 78 were falls and 67 were collisions.
 Sixty five crashes (34 falls and 31 collisions) required medical attention by a GP or at hospital.
-No reported injuries required the cyclist to stay in hospital overnight.
-Three collisions but no falls, were reported to the police.
+None of the injuries reported required the cyclist to stay in hospital overnight.
+Three collisions but none of the falls, were reported to the police.

-3.2.
-Factors contributing to crashes

-Cyclists identified a total of 276 factors as contributing to the reported crashes, with between 1 and 3 factors being identified per crash.
-Figure 1 shows the proportion of these factors falling into each of the four SSA key elements.
+Factors contributing to crashes: Cyclists identified a total of 276 factors as contributing to the reported crashes, with between 1 and 3 factors being identified per crash.
+Figure 1 shows the proportion of the four SSA key elements that contributed towards crashes.